hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-- This chapter requires the following packages to be installed and loaded:
+- This chapter requires the following packages to be installed and attached:

 ```r